srijan-paul/snap/README.md

 # Building

-To build snap from source, it is recommended that you use CMake (version 3.13 or higher).
+To build vyse from source, it is recommended that you use CMake (version 3.13 or higher).
 The build tool used here is Ninja, but you can use any other build tool of your preference (eg- make).

-After downloading/cloning snap into a directory, `cd` into it and run the following commands to run the tests:
+After downloading/cloning vyse into a directory, `cd` into it and run the following commands to run the tests:

 ```
 mkdir bin
 cd bin
 cmake -G ..
 Ninja -DCMAKE_EXPORT_COMPILE_COMMANDS=1 -CMAKE_C_COMPILER=clang -CMAKE_CXX_COMPILER=clang++
 ninja
-./snap
+./vyse
 ```

 Note that `-CMAKE_C_COMPILER=clang -CMAKE_CXX_COMPILER=clang++` are optional, and you can use any C++ compiler toolchain of your liking.